 Krishnan Ramachandran: Again, I'd like to thank all of you for your questions.
-As I stated at the very start, we are very, your questions.
+As I stated at the very start, we are very, very excited about the health insurance opportunity.
+We have been delivering industry-leading growth as a company.

 And I do believe that with the combination of strong shareholders, a very high-quality team that's been executing very well.
 We will continue to build a business model that's sustainable and delivers value to all stakeholders as we move along.
-Thank you once more for your hearing and joining us.
-You may now disconnect your lines.
+Thank you once more for your hearing and your questions.

 Moderator: On behalf of Niva Bupa Health Insurance, that concludes this conference.
-Thank you all for
+Thank you all for joining us.
+You may now disconnect your lines.